isabella232/OctoStyle/_pages/self-editing.md

 1. White space is your friend.

    Dense paragraph after dense paragraph of text is intimidating and will put readers off.
-Try to break up big paragraphs by grouping similar thoughts into smaller paragraphs, if you're listing options or documenting steps, use bullet points or numbered lists instead.
+Try to break up big paragraphs by grouping similar thoughts into smaller paragraphs.
+If you're listing options or documenting steps, use bullet points or numbered lists instead.

    More white space makes text more approachable.